Sarah Biren

 Image Credit: CPR Kids | Instagram

 Following on from outpost recently on the importance of fluoro (sic) and bright colored swimwear for kids, one of the CPR Kids Educators was at a pool party with friends and noticed how cloudy the water had become after being used all day.
+She asked one of the children who was wearing a pale blue swimsuit to swim to the bottom.
+The result shocked her, as it did everyone in the CPR Kids team.”

 Image Credit: CPR Kids | Instagram

-CPR Kids added in a comment that the cloudiness was probably due to the sunscreen from the swimming kids, since the pool was usually clear.
+People were shocked by the scary image and the implications behind it.
+[2] CPR Kids added in a comment that the cloudiness was probably due to the sunscreen from the swimming kids, since the pool was usually clear.
 They strongly encourage parents to choose fluorescent swimwear for their children.
 Drowning can happen within minutes and it’s important that kids are visible at all times.
 Avoiding blue swimwear can make a key difference.

 Swimming Pool Safety for Kids

 Many people assume that drowning is easily preventable, but it is the leading cause of death in children ages one to four.
-And it is the second leading cause of death in children ages five to fourteen, according to the CDC.
+It is the second leading cause of death in children ages five to fourteen, according to the CDC.
 About 700 kids die every year from drowning, and most of the kids in the ages one to four category die in home swimming pools.
 [3]

 Kids who survive a drowning incident often require hospitalization for their injuries.
 In some cases, the children are left with severe brain damage.
 Depending on the child’s age, drowning could occur in bathtubs, toilets, buckets, pools, hot tubs, spas, and natural bodies of water.
+Here are three vital safety tips for parents:

 Tip 1: Close Supervision